All Episodes

 They posted videos and pictures of themselves on their social media accounts.

-It would take an agent today, probably just a couple hours to identify some of them and go arrest them and charge them with dispense.
+It would take an agent today, probably just a couple hours, to identify some of them and go arrest them and charge them with this offense.

-Yet not a single arrest and charges happen because Merrick Garland is sympathetic to those protesters in favor of abortion, where if he spent millions, millions of man hours tracing down not just the violent criminals who broke into the Capitol on January 6th, but also the grandmas who were just walking around.
+Yet not a single arrest and charges happen because Merritt Garland is sympathetic to those protesters in favor of abortion, whereas he spent millions, millions of man hours tracing down not just the violent criminals who broke into the Capitol on January 6th, but also the grandmas who were just walking around.

 Well, you know what the worst part of this is, Senator?

-You know, we could have learned, you know, what we should do to protect our our capital, the people's house.
+You know, we could have learned, you know, what we should do to protect our Capitol, the people's house.

-We should have learned how what what measures need to be implemented to protect every elected official.
+We should have learned what measures need to be implemented to protect every elected official.

 I don't care if you're a Democrat or a Republican.

-You know, I would have thought that maybe they do to to the Capitol, what what they do at the White House, create a perimeter, put those cement blocks so people can't drive a car through it, and then put up a wrought iron fence uh like they have in front of the White House, and that would keep people out as well.
+You know, I would have thought that maybe they do to the Capitol what they do at the White House, create a perimeter, put those cement blocks so people can't drive a car through it, and then put up a wrought iron fence like they have in front of the White House, and that would keep people out as well.

-Yeah, and Sean, you you make a lot of important points uh about questions that need to be asked.
+Yeah, and Sean, you make a lot of important points about questions that need to be asked.

 We all saw on the night of January 6th how quickly the no-scale anti-riot temporary fencing was erected around the Capitol.

-Obviously, it could have been erected on January 5th or the morning of January 6th, um, if all of the different law enforcement agencies involved, the intelligence agencies involved had been communicating properly and taking the threat as seriously as some seem to have taken it.
+Obviously, it could have been erected on January 5th, the morning of January 6th, if all of the different law enforcement agencies involved, the intelligence agencies involved, had been communicating properly and taking the threat as seriously as some seem to have taken it.

-Um so these are all questions that like I said, I commend Speaker McCarthy for getting to the bottom two.
+So these are all questions that, like I said, I commend Speaker McCarthy for getting to the bottom two.

 Hey there, I'm Mary Catherine Hamm.